carbon-language/carbon-lang/clang/docs/OffloadingDesign.rst

 :doc:`ClangLinkerWrapper` for more information.
 This tool works as a wrapper over the host linking job.
 It scans the input object files for the offloading section ``.llvm.offloading``.
-The device files stored in this section are then extracted and passed tot he appropriate linking job.
+The device files stored in this section are then extracted and passed to the appropriate linking job.
 The linked device image is then :ref:`wrapped <Device Binary Wrapping>` to create the symbols used to load the device image and link it with the host.